-Valentine’s Day is often fraught with emotional mines as it is a lovely day for some, romantic for others & painful for many.
+There’s a Day often fraught with emotional mines as it can be a lovely day for some, romantic for others & painful for many.

 Today, I thought we would take a look at this mind (not a misspelling) field.
 But before we do let’s grab a cuppa, a treat & get comfy.